-1. Happy people release attachments
+1. Release attachments

-Regardless of the circumstances they find themselves in, they allow it all to come and go without making their happiness dependent on any of it.
+Regardless of the circumstances, they find themselves in, they allow it all to come and go without making their happiness dependent on any of it.

 Happy people live life to the fullest.
 They’re inspired to find what they’re passionate about, what stirs their soul.

-3. Happy people don’t count troubles
+3. Don’t count troubles

-Remember what Mark Twain had to say: I have known a great many troubles, but most of them never happened.
+I have known a great many troubles, but most of them never happened.

 Your past is not now.
 Your future is not now.
 Happiness lives in this present moment, in you.

-4. Happy people give up the drama
+4. Give up the drama

 Cut the drama kings or queens out of your life and hang around other happy people.

-Some people might be part of your past, or your present, but they don’t need to be part of your destiny.
+Some people might be part of your past or present, but they don’t need to be part of your destiny.

-Your life would be entirely different if you stopped being pulled into someone else’s drama filled life.
+Your life would be entirely different if you stopped being pulled into someone else’s drama-filled life.

 If you’re not happy with who you are and what you have now, what makes you think having more or being different will make you happier?

-Not that you’re not seeking expansion and greater expression, just that you’re okay with who you are right now.
+This doesn’t mean you’re not seeking expansion and greater expression, just that you’re okay with who you are right now.

 If you’ve made mistakes, forgive yourself and move on.
-You did the best you could with what you had or what you knew.
+You did the best you could with what you had or knew.
 Holding on to your mistakes just gets between you and your capacity to be truly happy.

 I, not events, have the power to make me happy or unhappy today.
 I can choose which it shall be.
-Yesterday is dead, tomorrow hasn’t arrived yet.
-I have just one day, today, and I’m going to be happy in it.
+Yesterday is dead; tomorrow hasn’t arrived yet.
+I have just one day today, and I’m going to be happy in it.